 5. Confirm the Process Is Authenticating Correctly

 It’s essential to ensure that your code is genuinely performing the Secure Boot.
 It’s not just authenticating a small part of memory or it’s not authenticating at all.
 It is possible, that even from a secure piece of code, to jump to an arbitrary location in memory and continue execution because that’s just how processors work.
 You need to actually ensure your code is authenticating the next step of code.

 Most people use U-Boot.
-U-Boot does support Secure Boot on the iMX6.
-It does need to be configured but it’s a lot easier with a lot less space for getting it wrong when a lot of the work has already been done for you.
+U-Boot does support Secure Boot on the i.MX6.
+It does need to be configured but it’s much easier with a lot less space for getting it wrong when a lot of the work has already been done for you.
 Writing the security from scratch is a good way to not do it right.

 It would be best if you took a known, good implementation and matched it to your needs.
 U-Boot does have an implementation.
 It’s a better idea to work from a proven start, than roll your own as it were.

 We hope this series has been helpful.
 Connect with us on social media – we’d love to hear your feedback and any tips you have on secure boot!